Erfurt Hauptbahnhof: 1846–1890 station

 The location of the first Erfurt station was controversial.
 Inside the Erfurt city walls there were only a very limited area available and outside the fortifications a suitable area was available in the Krämpfer field to the east of the Schmidtstedter Tore (gate).
-The Erfurt Mayor, Karl Friedrich Wagner, however, argued in favour of a location within the city fortification and the Prussian authorities and the military also demanded that the route of the railway line pass through the fortress ramparts, so that they could stop railway operations in crisis situations.
+The Erfurt Mayor, Philippe Dressel, however, argued in favour of a location within the city fortification and the Prussian authorities and the military also demanded that the route of the railway line pass through the fortress ramparts, so that they could stop railway operations in crisis situations.
 In July 1845, the decision was finally taken to build the station within the fortifications, north of the hohen Batterie (high battery).

 The first railway station was built in 1846 during the construction of the Thuringian Railway by the Thuringian Railway Company (Thüringische Eisenbahn-Gesellschaft).
 The location chosen meant that the construction of two double tunnels through the fortress wall and several wooden bridges across the moat would be required.
 It was opened with the Weimar–Erfurt line on 1 April 1847 with all buildings finished except for the entrance building, which was completed in 1852.
 Apart from the unfinished entrance building, the station had at its opening a locomotive building, a goods shed, a carriage shed, a coke shed, a shed for reserve locomotives and an operations workshop.
 Within a few years of its opening, the infrastructure was no longer sufficient for the growing needs.
 Two buildings, an additional goods sheds and a carriage shed, were planned in 1850 and completed in 1854.
 An enlargement of the locomotive shed was necessary in 1852 and the freight yard was expanded from 1855.
 One year later, the side wing of the workshop received another floor; the coke shed was converted into a locomotive shed together with a large turntable after the conversion of locomotive operations to coal.